FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 L17

+{{{Show slide containing question 3}}}

+..
+R17

+Pause the video here, try out the following exercise and resume the video.

+Plot the curve of x vs tan(x) in red dashed line and linewidth 3.

+..
+R18

-For question 2, use a combination of linewidth argument and linestyle.
+Here we shall use a combination of linewidth argument and linestyle.

+..
+L18

 {{{ Switch to terminal and type the following commands }}}

 ::

     clf()